lvh/caesium/README.md

   caesium will use the default output size of that hash function.
 (These were at time of writing not true for at least 1 other library).

 caesium tries to just give you the libsodium experience from Clojure.
-It maps fns to predictable names; `sodium_crypto_secretbox_open_easy` will be called `caesium.crypto.secretbox/open-easy`.
+C pseudo-namespaces are mapped to real Cojure namespaces.
+It usually maps fns to predictable names; `sodium_crypto_secretbox_open_easy` will be called `caesium.crypto.secretbox/open-easy`.
 Formally: take the C pseudo-namespace, turn it into a real namespace, replace the leading `sodium` with caesium, replace underscores with dashes.
 Exceptions where this doesn't work out: